oluwatosinolamilekan/innoscripta-case-study/README.md

 This will create the following test users:
 - Regular User:
   - Email: john@example.com
-  - Password: password
+  - Password: Password123!
 - Admin User:
   - Email: admin@example.com
-  - Password: password
+  - Password: Admin123#

+Note: Passwords must meet the following requirements:
+- Minimum 8 characters
+- At least one uppercase letter
+- At least one lowercase letter
+- At least one number
+- At least one special character

 ## Usage